-A strategic inflection point is that moment when some combination of technological innovation, market evolution, and customer perception requires the company to make a radical shift or die. —Andy Grove, Only the Paranoid Survive
+A strategic inflection point is that moment when some combination of technological innovation, market evolution, and customer perception requires the company to make a radical shift or die.

-In the small to midsize enterprise, one SAFe portfolio can typically be used to govern the entire technical solution set.
-In the larger enterprise (typically those with more than 500 – 1,000 technical practitioners), there can be multiple SAFe portfolios, one for each line of business:
+In the small-to-midsize enterprise, one SAFe portfolio can typically govern the entire technical solution set.
+In larger enterprises—typically those with more than 500 to 1,000 technical practitioners—there can be multiple SAFe portfolios, one for each line of business.

 A View of a Single Enterprise SAFe Portfolio